News News

 Our aim is to contribute to the realization of healthy future for every one of us by promoting usage of these research resources for the advancement of genome research and genomic medicine.

-Please refer to the following webpage for detailed information on BBJ’s collection of samples and data to date.
+Please refer to the following webpage on the BBJ’s history of the collection of samples and data to date.

 Our history

-BBJ collected biological samples and clinical information from approximately 270,000 patients through cooperative medical institutions nationwide during the first three phases of 2003-2017.
-Those samples and data are stored under full security measures, with names and other personal information removed and IDs attached for research purposes.
-BBJ is able to provide these samples and data to the broad research community; academic research institutions, private companies, and other researchers who aim to realize genomic medicine and develop new diagnostic and therapeutic methods.
+The BBJ collected biological samples and clinical information from approximately 270,000 collaborating patients through cooperative medical institutions nationwide during the first three phases of 2003-2017.
+These samples and data are stored under full security measures, with names and other personal information removed and IDs attached for research purposes.
+We are able to provide these samples and data to the broad research community; researchers in academic research institutions or private companies who aim to realize genomic medicine and develop new diagnostic and therapeutic methods.

 BioSamples and Data Collections of BBJ